technoempathy/face-generator/README.md

 ### Face Generator
-# Train a deep convolutional GAN to generate new images
+# Generate images of human faces

 #### Generates new images based on a dataset of celebrity pictures.
 ## Getting Started